michaelbtan/colormypage-lfg/img-gen/README.md

 ### For generating page ideas from chatgpt -

 I am creating ideas for a coloring book.
-Can you give me 50 unique and creative ideas on the following topic, and return the response in the form of a json array of objects with title and description fields?
+I will be needing 50 unique and creative ideas on the following topic, and return the response in the form of a json array of objects with title, description, and keywords for pinterest in the form of an array.
+The pinterest keywords already include coloring page, printable, kids activity, do not include these in the array.

 Ex.
 Unicorn coloring pages